The Ghost (TV series)

 The Ghost is a 2008 Pakistani television series directed by Babar Javed and written by Umera Ahmad, based on eponymous novel by Danielle Steel.
-It stars Faysal Quraishi, Sania Saeed, Savera Nadeem, Samina Peerzada, Savera Nadeem and Nadia Jamil.
-The Ghost revolves around an architect who, after his divorc,e goes to Scotland and discovers old castle where he comes to know the meaning of love.
+It stars Faysal Quraishi, Sania Saeed, Savera Nadeem, Samina Peerzada, and Nadia Jamil.
+The Ghost revolves around an architect who, after his divorce, goes to Scotland and discovers an old castle where he learns to realise the meaning of love.

-At 9th Lux Style Awards, Saeed won Lux Style Award for Best TV Actress - Satellite for her performance.
+At the 9th Lux Style Awards, Saeed won Lux Style Award for Best TV Actress - Satellite for her performance.

 Premise

 A wealthy businessman lives a happy life with his wife.
 However, after ten years of marriage, she falls for her office colleague and decides to separate from her husband.
 After divorce, the heartbroken husband goes to Scotland to distract from the pain of the broken marriage.
 There, he becomes intrigued by a peculiar old castle owned by an older lady.
 There he meets another beautiful lady and becomes smitten with her.
 Discovering revelations one and after another, he comes to realise nothing is as it seems.